 Show Empathy to Procrastinators + Last-Minute Shoppers

-Of course, there’s plenty we can do for Green Monday to draw in those last-minute shoppers, but make sure it comes from an empathic place.
-The holiday season is stressful for everyone; show your customers that you understand that.
+Of course, we can do plenty for Green Monday to draw in those last-minute shoppers but make sure it comes from an empathic place.
+The holiday season is stressful for everyone; show your customers you understand.

 Use phrases in your marketing to encourage them, reminding them that with your help, they can tick off the last few items on their list and then relax and enjoy the festivities.
 In this way, Green Monday can be a positive event to help everyone wrap up their shopping (no pun intended!).